AruniMishra/aws/awsTutorial/AWS.md

 - AWS AppSync is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like AWS DynamoDB, Lambda, and more

 # S3

 - The upload size limit for one file is 5GB.
 But using the multi part upload, this size increases dramatically to 5TB

+- Data at rest == KMS, audit== KMS

+- Encryption

+      A ) Server-Side Encryption

+      SSE-S3 (AWS-Managed Keys) => When the requirement is to keep the encryption work simple and minimise the maintenance overhead then use SSE-S3.

+      SSE-KMS (AWS KMS Keys) => When the requirement is to maintain a security audit trail then use SSE-KMS Keys.

+      SSE-C (Customer-Provided Keys) => When end-to-end encryption is not required and the client wants full control of his/her security keys, then use SSE-C.

+      B) Client-Side Encryption

+      AWS KMS-managed, customer master key => When the requirement is to maintain end-to-end encryption plus a security audit trail, then use AWS KMS Keys.

+      Client Managed Master Key => When the requirement is to maintain end-to-end encryption but the client wants full control of his/her security keys, then use Client Managed Master Key.